 Nikon D810 versus Nikon D500

 The Nikon D810 and the Nikon D500 are two digital cameras that were revealed to the public, respectively, in June 2014 and January 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D810) and an APS-C sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D810) and an APS-C (D500) sensor.
 The D810 has a resolution of 36.2 megapixel, whereas the D500 provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Nikon D810 and the Nikon D500 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D810 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is considerably smaller (6 percent) than the Nikon D810.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is notably smaller (6 percent) than the Nikon D810.
 Moreover, the D500 is markedly lighter (12 percent) than the D810.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D810) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D500).
 You can find a comprehensive overview of suitable optics in the Nikon Lens Catalog.